 Legal Risk - The legal and regulatory landscape continues to evolve and increase in complexity.
-Accordingly, the Company faces a myriad of legal and regulatory risks in Bermuda and other jurisdictions in which it does business.
-Vantage Risk relies on a combination of internal and external advisors to help monitor and anticipate changes to the legal and regulatory environment so that it can adapt in a timely manner to any changes in the operating environment.
-Vantage Risk has adopted and continues to enhance policies, governance practices and operational procedures designed to ensure compliance with applicable legal and regulatory requirements.
+Accordingly, the Company faces a myriad of legal and regulatory risks in Bermuda and other jurisdictions, including tax risk.
+Changes to the political, regulatory and/or tax environments in the Company's country of domicile as well as other countries which may seek to assert jurisdiction over the Company may increase the operating costs significantly.
+Vantage Risk relies on a combination of internal and external advisors to help monitor and anticipate changes to the legal, tax and regulatory environment so that it can adapt in a timely manner to any changes in the operating environment.
+Vantage Risk has adopted and continues to adopt policies, governance practices and operational procedures designed to ensure compliance with applicable legal and regulatory requirements.

 Reputational Risk - Trust is a cornerstone of Vantage Risk's business.
 To the extent that events occur to tarnish Vantage Group's or Vantage Risk's reputation, it could significantly harm Vantage Risk's business prospects.
-Vantage Group and Vantage Risk seek to operate within its core values with respect to all stakeholders and will implement training and oversight programs to mitigate exposure to reputational risk events.
-Although not expected, if Vantage Group's shareholders, including Carlyle and H&F, experience adverse issues in the future which impact their reputations, such issues could also tarnish the reputations of Vantage Group and Vantage Risk.
+Vantage Group and Vantage Risk seek to operate within its core values with respect to all stakeholders and has implemented training and oversight programs to mitigate exposure to reputational risk events.

 Group Risk - Vantage Risk is part of a broader family of companies which can offer both a source of strength but also introduce exogenous risks.
-To the extent that one or more of these entities experiences any adverse effects from underwriting, investment, operating, reputational, legal or other risks, the Company could experience perceived or actual negative impact as well.
-The Company's governance and risk management models endeavor to address contagion risk by deploying control processes along with appropriate governance and risk management frameworks with an eye to ensuring Company solvency and protection of policyholders.
+To the extent that one or more of these entities experiences any adverse effects from underwriting, investment, operating, reputational, legal or other risks, the Company could experience perceived or actual negative impact.
+The Company's governance and risk management models will consider and endeavor to address contagion risk by deploying control processes along with appropriate governance and risk management frameworks with an eye to ensuring Company solvency and protection of policyholders.
 There are no intercompany guarantees or reinsurance arrangements which expose Vantage Risk to other Group members.

-3.4 Material Risk Concentration
+3.3 Material Risk Concentration

-The Company has identified catastrophe exposure within underwriting risk as an area of concentration risk.
+The Company has identified elemental and non-elemental catastrophe exposure within underwriting risk as an area of potential concentration risk.
 The Company's Underwriting Guidelines define maximum treaty exposure and single counterparty exposure.
 The Company also relies on reinsurance recoverables as a method to mitigate the potential impact on balance sheet capital in the event of large catastrophic events.
 This strategy requires that the credit worthiness of the reinsurers who provide coverage is monitored and the panel of reinsurers is sufficiently diverse so as to avoid single counterparty risk.
-As of this filing, the Company believes that its reinsurers are able to, and will be able to, meet obligations under our various retrocessional agreements in place.
+As of this filing, the Company believes that its reinsurers are able to, and will be able to, meet obligations under various retrocessional agreements in place.

 The Company also monitors and manages concentration within risk categories via various operating guidelines for each functional area.
-For example, the Company Investment Guidelines sets limits on exposure to single name counterparties and to industry and asset class sub-sectors.
+For example, the Company's Investment Guidelines set limits on exposure to single name counterparties and to industry and asset class sub-sectors.

-3.5 Investment in Assets in Accordance with the Prudent Person Principle of the Code of Conduct
+3.4 Investment in Assets in Accordance with the Prudent Person Principle of the Code of Conduct

 Vantage Risk has set a conservative investment strategy, as codified in its Investment Management Agreement, with criteria permitting only short duration, investment grade fixed income securities.
 This strategy has been designed to align with the overall risk appetite of the Company, balancing the need for investment income with the objectives of capital preservation and liquidity management.
-Since the Company's (re)insurance portfolio has exposure to catastrophic loss, the investment portfolio is designed to provide ample liquidity in the event of a sudden natural catastrophe and to mitigate the risks to surplus from significant market moves including interest ratemovements, FX movements, credit spread widening and other market movements.
+The Company's investment portfolio is designed to provide ample liquidity if a large loss event occurs and to mitigate the risks to surplus from significant market moves including interest rate movements, FX movements, credit spread widening and other market movements.